ioos/sos-injector/README.md

 sensor provider.
 Alternatively, ObservationCollections can be constructed and inserted manually.

 ## Installation
-The only requirements for this project are that Java 1.6 or greater is installed and Maven is used to build the project.
+The only requirements for this project are Java 1.7+ and Maven 3+.
 All other dependencies are downloaded via Maven.

 ## Maven Projects
 To add this project to a Maven project insert the below code into your pom.xml file.